SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/send-test-email.md

 After you have created a punchy subject line, added your text, inserted links and images into your email template, you can do a few tests to check that the mailing is working properly and that the layout looks OK.
 In the **Content** step you can send a test email.
 This is not relevant for document and SMS.

 Create a small selection that consists of you and some of your colleagues.
-You can send the mailing you've prepared to yourself and colleagues to get feedback and approval before sending it to your target group.
+You can send the mailing you have prepared to yourself and colleagues to get feedback and approval before sending it to your target group.

 ![Test your mailing before sending it to the public -screenshot][img2]